ietf-wg-cellar/matroska-specification/tagging.md

 For applications to know the kind of information (like "TITLE") relates to a certain level (CD title or track title), we also need a set of official `TargetTypeValue` values and `TargetType` names.
 For now audio and video will have different values and names.
-That also means the same tag name can have different meanings depending on where it is (otherwise, we would end up with 15 TITLE_ tags).
+That also means the same tag name can have different meanings depending on where it is, otherwise we would end up with 7 "TITLE_" tag names.

 TargetTypeValue | Audio strings                   | Video strings             | Comment
 ----------------|:--------------------------------|:--------------------------|:-------